 A significant contribution to this end will be the cultivation of protein plants such as soya, peas, and broad beans in Europe.
-Leguminous plants lower the risk of crops being struck by diseases - especially with regard to grains.
+Leguminous plants lower the risk of other crops being affected by diseases - especially with regard to cereals.
 According to the two-page declaration, they furthermore bind nitrogen to the ground and thus enable farmers to reduce the use of pesticides.